 1) Reporting Your Work Injury After Considerable Time

-The most common error individuals make is to report their accidents in an untimely manner.
+The most common error individuals make is to report their accidents untimely.
 In Philadelphia, worker’s compensation laws need the injured person to report their injuries to their employers.
 Failure to do so can put the integrity of your injuries under suspicion.

 It is better to reveal your injuries to your employer and claim compensation rather than enduring them unnecessarily.
-It would help if you were transparent about the situation and reported minor injuries.
+It would help to be transparent about the situation and report minor injuries.

 2) Not Disclosing Every Injury Sustained

 Another frequently made mistake is failing to report all the injuries you sustained in the workplace accident to your doctor.
-If you suffered injuries to your legs, but have damaged your back, disclose it to your healthcare provider.
-Forgetting to tell secondary injuries can risk your claim to be treated as worker’s compensation fraud.
+If you suffered leg injuries, but have damaged your back, disclose it to your healthcare provider.
+Forgetting to tell about secondary injuries can risk your claim being treated as worker’s compensation fraud.

-Always be upfront about your injuries and symptoms that might not be painful (e.g., blurry vision, etc.).
+Always be upfront about your injuries and symptoms that might not be painful (e.g., blurry vision).

 3) Not Being Represented Professionally